Puffins in Iceland

 As you could see on our maps, there is a lot of good spots to see the birds in Iceland.
 These are our favorite ones, for many reasons.
 They have all something in common, a lot of birds live there each summer!

 Yes!
 You can see their fluffy version in all of the tourist shops in downtown Reykjavik, in the form of a teddy bear!
 But apart from them, you can see them for real on two islands named Akurey and Lundey that host those beautiful birds.

 Photo: Sightseeing tours are available from Reykjavik’s harbor

-They are easily accessible with boat tours, you can find them easily with departures from Reykjavik.
+They are easily accessible with boat tours, you can find those tours with departures from Reykjavik.

 There, you will also be able to see other species such as seagulls, black guillemots, arctic terns, or cormorants for example.
-It's an all in one!
+It's all-in-one!